 NU 16045 PHYSIOLOGIC ADAPTATION I - Focuses on identifying influencing factors specific to focal stimuli that promote or inhibit adaptation.
 The student is introduced to basic concepts of health care and nursing interventions to manipulate the focal stimuli.
 The clinical component directs the student to intervene in those illness problems which are acute-temporary interruptions in adaptive modes.
-Prerequisite: Introduction to Nursing Intervention.
+Prerequisite: Introduction to Nursing Intervention or LPN/ RN Transition in Nursing.
 (3 Lecture - 6 Lab)